awm086/vdd/README.md

 _This is a modified version of the VDD project that can be found at._ https://drupal.org/node/2008758.

-It extends the recipes and config.json
+It extends the recipes,vagrantfile, and config.json

 See config.json description below for information.